 As a cocker spaniel grows, it typically reaches a height between 18 and 24 inches when fully inflated.
 These dogs are considered mature dogs when they get 5 years of age and can live up to 10-12 years when treated well.

-At six months old, a cocker spaniel’s body will reach its full growth potential and typically be around 18-24 inches in height and weight.
+At six months old, a cocker spaniel’s body will reach its full growth potential, typically around 18-24 inches in height and weight.

 The average cocker spaniel reaches full maturity (six months old) and weighs around 50 pounds.
 At this age, cocker spaniels typically have a height of about 18 inches and breed well.